zzh20188/Action-Build/README-en.md

 Remember to install the module with **Volume Down**

 # Changelog:
+- Synchronize the changes of the upstream download branch/tag of the ```susfs``` module to solve the problem of being unable to download
 - Optimized ```build``` scheme for ```sm8750``` and ```sm7675```
 - Support for ```lz4kd``` (optional to enable)
 - Fixed version number error